 Electronic "debit card" operated washers and dryers are located throughout the University Housing facilities.
 Each resident will be issued a laundry “WASH” card during check-in.
 Dollar value may be added to the “WASH” card at the "Add Value" stations located in the first floor lobby of each South Mountain Hall, in the main lounge of Sierra Madre and Yosemite Halls and the laundry rooms in the Poly Canyon Village Apartments.
-Please note: Beginning Fall 2013, the laundry machines in the Cerro Vista Apartments will use your personal credit/debit card (and not the issued “WASH” debit card).
+Note: The laundry machines in the Cerro Vista Apartments will use your personal credit/debit card (and not the issued “WASH” debit card).

 Ironing boards are available in each laundry room.
 Students need to bring their own iron.